 Students who will require financial support for their graduate studies at Brescia University are encouraged to talk with the Financial Aid Office regarding options for financing a graduate degree.
 Graduate students are strongly encouraged to speak with their employers about tuition reimbursement programs offered through their companies.
 The federal government offers a student loan program available for some master's programs.
 Federal and state grants are not available for studies beyond the bachelor's degree.
-Brescia University offers some scholarships for the MSW program.
 It does not offer institutional or endowed scholarships or assistantships for other graduate programs but does offer a deferred payment plan.